 - Must be less than the required lot minimum width

-To qualify for the side yard reduction the property must be under the required lot width specified for the designated zoning district.
-It must also have existed on December 15, 1961.
-Must be a one or two family detached residence.
-If it qualifies the reduction is as follows:
+To qualify for the side yard reduction, the property must be under the required lot width specified for the designated zoning district.
+It must also have existed on December 15, 1961, and it must be a one or two family detached residence.
+If it qualifies, the reduction is as follows:

 The side yard can be reduced by 4 inches for each foot that the lot width is under the specified minimum.

-If you have a required lot width of 40 feet but your property is 37 feet you have a narrow lot.
-You can reduce 4 inches per foot, this means you can reduce the total required yards by 12 inches.
+If you have a required lot width of 40 feet but your property is 37 feet, you have a narrow lot.
+You can reduce 4 inches per foot, meaning that you can reduce the total required yards by 12 inches.
 You do not reduce each yard by 12 inches.

-You reduce the total combined yards.
-By 12 so if you have 2 side yards you could reduce each by 6 inches.
+You reduce the total combined yards by 12.
+So if you have 2 side yards you could reduce each by 6 inches.

 You cannot reduce the yards to less than 5 feet.